Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

 However, these measures are \emph{identical} to those obtained by forgetting the complex structure as described above.
 This is easily seen to be due to the fact that the measures only depend on the quadratic form induced by the inner product which is the same in both cases.

 Note that $L$ is dense in $\hat{L}$, but has measure zero, as the following Proposition shows.
 In particular, we cannot simply forget about $\hat{L}$ and restrict to $L$.
-This is not surprising since it is well known that there does not exist a Gaussian measure on an infinite dimensional Hilbert space \cite{Sud:qintmes}.
+This is not surprising since it is well known that there does not exist a Gaussian measure on an inf\/inite-dimensional Hilbert space~\cite{Sud:qintmes}.